 However, the fast drying time has a disadvantage in that it prevents you from blending the paints directly on the canvas; you can extend the drying time by gently misting the paint with a spray bottle.
 You will keep the paint in a liquid state for longer by misting it.
 However, do not spray too much water, since this can allow the paint to drip.
 You may also use a tool called an extender to prolong the drying time of your acrylic paint.

 When acrylic paint is hot, it is more water soluble, and when it dries, it becomes water-resistant.
 Acrylic paint is made up of dye pigments and a water-soluble acrylic polymer.
-Acrylic paints are water-soluble, making it easy to clean your palette, wash your brushes, and wipe up spilled paint.
+That’s why acrylic paints are water-soluble, making it easy to clean your palette, wash your brushes, and wipe up spilled paint.
 Acrylic paints’ water solubility also helps you to dilute them and play with a range of techniques.

 Though you’ll more likely be painting on a stretched canvas, acrylic paints can be used on a variety of surfaces.
 Acrylic paint can be used on a variety of materials, including walls, paper, tiles, cloth, wood, and stones, to name a few.

 What kind of acrylic paint you can purchase for your first experimentation depends on your budget and the consistency you want to achieve in your finished job.
-Acrylic paints are divided into three categories: advanced (or artist-grade) paint, student-grade paint, and hobby paints.
+Acrylic paints are divided into three categories: advanced or artist-grade paint, student-grade paint, and hobby paints.
 Each of these three categories comes in a range of brands that can be hard-bodied, soft-bodied, or have a high flow rate.
 Making your own acrylic paint with powdered pigments, a solvent, and a binder is another choice.

 Acrylic Paint (Artist) of Professional Quality